-Immediately after entering into the Stadio Olimpico, fans will be treated to a view where the track goes around the pitch despite the ground being used to host football and rugby games.
-Irrespective of where you are located on the ground, the atmosphere would be one of the best in Italian football stadiums.
-The ultras of Roma are able to provide a remarkable atmosphere while occupying the Curva Sud.
+Irrespective of where you sit in the stadium, the atmosphere is one of the best in Italian football stadiums.
+Roma ultras can provide a remarkable atmosphere while occupying the Curva Sud.
 A visiting supporter should be fine as long as they are not a supporter of Lazio sitting in this section of the ground.

 In terms of convenience and features, the Stadio Olimpico is a relatively old stadium that does not live up to modern expectations.
-The relatively less number of options for eating or drinking – before and after the game – at the Foro Italico complex should not come as a surprise.
+The relatively smaller number of options for eating or drinking – before and after the game – at the Foro Italico complex should not come as a surprise.

-However, there are a number of options for getting a pizza, espresso, or gelato just opposite to the river that runs nearby.
+However, there are a number of options for getting a pizza, espresso, or gelato just opposite the river that runs nearby.
 It is possible to skip public transport or any driving stress by deciding to stay close to the Stadio Olimpico.
-There are plenty of options to stay at different price ranges.
-You will be able to find hotel rooms that charge from €75 to even €125 per night while offering a comfortable stay.

 The north-east of the stadium tends to have more luxurious options, while the hotels in the south of the stadium do not have many bed and breakfast options.